 Currently, MtG merfolk come with legs, which allows there to be sea themed races without the entire oddness of creatures that can swim in water, and so should beat any non-water breather there, but that can't do much on the atmosphere.

 Those would be Zendikar's.
 They are also heavy on flyers, some - but not all - due to riding large birds or flying manta rays.
+They also had a rather well fleshed out tripartite religion centering on Leviathans and Angels which unfortunately turned out to be based on distant memories of the Eldrazi.
+They also have continuing extraplanar representation in the form of the Planeswalker Kiora.

 The Odyssey and Onslaught blocks introduced Cephalids, a squid-based type of merfolk that were more squid than humanoid, with soft bodies and limited mobility out of water.
 In keeping with the "evil tentacles" motif, most of the cephalids were right bastards.